avaughn271/AdmixtureBayes/README.md

 Now that you are familiar with the output of AdmixtureBayes and with assessing convergence, you can run AdmixtureBayes on your dataset.
 If your number of populations is larger than 5, we recommend initially running AdmixtureBayes on a subset of your data, 3 or 4 non-outgroup populations for example.
 This is because AdmixtureBayes should converge very rapidly on this smaller dataset, and it will enable you to work out any data conversion problems or mixing problems rather quickly.
 Once you are confident that AdmixtureBayes is performing properly on your data, you can move on to your full dataset.
 AdmixtureBayes, when using 32 parallel chains through the --MCMC_chains option, takes about 50 hours to do a complete run on our Arctic dataset of 11 non-outgroup populations (we used --n 450000).
 The state space of admixture graph topologies grows super-exponentially in the number of populations, so be aware that when considering 15 or 20 populations, the time necessary to achieve convergence may increase considerably.

-### 3) Mixing problems/still not working
+### 3) MC<sup>3</sup> Mixing

-The most common problem users may experience when using AdmixtureBayes is a lack of convergence of the MCMC chain.
+The most common problem users may experience when using AdmixtureBayes is a lack of convergence of the MC<sup>3</sup> algorithm, as measured through the EvaluateConvergence.R script.
 This can have many different causes including but not limited to:

 A value of --n that is too small

-A value of --MCMC_chains that is too small
+Poor mixing between the heated chains of the MC<sup>3</sup> algorithm.

 A very large number of populations

 A very large number of effectively independent SNPs

+The mixing between the heated chains of the MC<sup>3</sup> algorithm is controlled by the

 The most obvious way in which lack of convergence displays, apart from analyzing the convergence plots using the script provided, is in observed values for the number of admixture events that are too high (for example 20 admixture events for a dataset with 5 non-outgroup populations).
 This is because AdmixtureBayes often works by adding admixture events to the starting graph, shuffling around the topology, and then removing admixture events.
 If there is not sufficient mixing, then the algorithm only finishes the first and possibly second steps.
 This problem should be resolved by increasing the value of --n and/or increasing the value of --MCMC_chains.
 This should not be a problem for datasets with a small number of populations, which is why we recommend running AdmixtureBayes on a subset of populations from your dataset first.
 If mixing problems persist, especially if you notice severe mixing problems on a small number of populations, contact me at [ahv36@berkeley.edu](mailto:ahv36@berkeley.edu).
 I will try to resolve this problem.
 Data that violates the assumption of the model and SNP ascertainment issues have been observed to severely disrupt mixing.